-- Planning & Readiness

-- Has a project sponsor been selected?

-- o Has a defined scope been devised?

-- Does the project have detailed drawings?

-- o Has an engineer prepared a preliminary cost estimate?

-- o Does a financial plan exist, including potential grant and local match sources?

-- Need

-- o Does the project have a statement of need?

-- o Is there documented support for the project?
+- Need (10 points) - o Does the project have a statement of need? - o Is there documented support for the project? - Planning & Readiness (40 points) - o Has a project sponsor been selected? - Has the sponsor coordinated with the municipality in regard to ownership and maintenance? - Has a defined scope been devised? - Does the project have detailed drawings? - Has an engineer prepared a preliminary cost estimate? - Does a financial plan exist, including potential grant and local match sources?